Tips For Visiting Walt Disney World With a Baby

-Check the park hours and get there right when they open.
-The morning is the least crowded part of the day.
-If there are any rides or character meet and greets you and your child were unable to get FastPasses to, morning is the best time to go.
+Check the park hours and get there right when the park opens.
+The morning the best time to experience Disney World with a baby because it is least crowded time of the day.
+It is also the coolest part of the day temperature wise.
+If there are any rides or character meet and greets you really want to see, the morning is definitely the time to go!

-Even though you are in Disney World, your baby will still need to get in their daily nap.
+Even though you are in Disney World, your little one will still need to get in their daily nap.
 Pay attention to the time and make sure you plan your day around this.
 Sometimes they will nap in the stroller, other times, it’s best to head back to the hotel for a couple hours.
-Make sure you do not skip naptime!
+Huge tip for visiting Disney World with a baby: do not skip nap time!

 Bring A Stroller

 You will definitely want to have a stroller while in the parks, but you will also need to park your stroller often.
-Disney offers rental strollers but they are expensive, I suggest bringing your own small, light weight, foldable stroller with a canopy.
-You can buy these cheap at Target.
-Another tip is to scope out the stroller parking areas ahead of time.
-This just makes things a lot easier for you throughout the day.
+Disney offers rental strollers but they are expensive ($15 per day.)
+I suggest bringing your own small, light weight, fold-able stroller with a canopy.
+Another tip is to scope out the stroller parking areas ahead of time this will makes things a lot easier for you throughout the day.

 Carry A Backpack

-Trade your purse and diaper bag in for a backpack while visiting the theme parks.
+Trade your purse and diaper bag in for a backpack while visiting the Disney World theme parks.
 Backpacks are super convenient for Disney because they are hands free and allow you to pack everything into one place.
-I actually hang my backpack right on the back of my stroller so you don’t even have to worry about the strain on your back.
+You can actually hang your backpack right on the back of your stroller so you don’t even have to worry about the strain on your back.